merchantsedition/merchantsedition/CONTRIBUTING.md

 - A nice tutorial about Git can be found here: https://try.github.io/
 - GitHub help: https://help.github.com/

+Code changes are welcome in whichever way is convenient for you.
+Diffs, Patches, exported Git commits, sent by email, send in the issue tracker, sent as pull requests, pick your choice.
+We don't use pull requests directly, anyways (can't test on the Github server), so it really doesn't matter.

-Contributing to this project via Git can be done as follows:
+Contributing to this project by pull requests (not our, but Github's favorite) can be done as follows:
 - Fork this project to your own GitHub account
 - Recursively clone this project to your local machine (use e.g. `git clone git@github.com:username/merchantsedition.git --recursive`)
 - Optionally install the dependencies of this project to test it on your local machine (`composer install` in the root directory)